 We want you to feel good while wearing a SKOT shirt.
 This is only possible when you know that your shirt is made in the right way.
 Made by craftsmen in locations where you could work too.

 SKOT uses various producers in different countries.
 We pay close attention to our footprint.
 Multiple considerations are taken into account in the selection of cotton, fabric and shirt production:

 - Production of cotton, fabric and shirt close together to minimize transport

-- Ethical production standards (such as BSCI or Cedex)
+- Ethical production standards (such as BSCI, Sedex or SA8000)

 - Water-saving production methods for cotton

-We take great care in selecting the right materials for your shirt.
-We don’t want to compromise on two important factors in this respect: top quality and sustainable production.
+We take great care in selecting the right materials for your SKOT product.
+We don’t want to compromise on two important factors: top quality and sustainable production.

 Did you know that only 1% of the world’s production of cotton is grown organically?
 SKOT would like this percentage to be much higher.
 Because it is so low, there is little supply in fabrics and we have to search everywhere for the right cotton.
 Organic is not only more expensive, it is also more difficult to find.
 Help us, help yourself and the rest of the world: buy organic cotton!